 The Endeavor Mine Dust Monitoring Program measures dust deposition rates on a monthly basis at the main mining lease boundary (4 locations) and at a background location located 11km from the operating mine site (DDG 5 - Point ID 5).
 EP Licence 1301 does not set limits for dust deposition.
-However, these results are compared to the recommended limits outlined in Approved Methods for the Modelling and Assessment of Air Pollutants in NSW 2016.
-This guidance document recommends that the deposition rate for total insoluble matter when expressed as a 12 month rolling average should not exceed 4 g/m2/month and that site activities should not generate dust emissions which result in a dust deposition rate greater than 2 g/m2/month above background levels on a annual average.
-Table 2-1 describes the Pollut ant, Units of Measure, Monitoring Frequency and Method of Sampling.
+The Endeavor mine has chosen deposition rate for total insoluble matter when expressed as a 12 month rolling average should not exceed $4 \text{ g/m}^2/\text{month}$ and that site activities should not generate dust emissions which result in a dust deposition rate greater than 2 g/m2/month above background levels on a annual average.
+Table 2-1 describes the Pollutant, Units of Measure, Monitoring Frequency and Method of Sampling.